phpbench/phpbench/docs/quick-start.rst

 ------------------

-Stability can be inferred from `rstdev` (`relative standard deviation`_) , with 0% being the best and anything about 2% should be treated as suspicious.
+Stability can be inferred from `rstdev` (`relative standard deviation`_) , with 0% being the best and anything above 2% should be treated as suspicious.

 .. image:: images/rstdev.png